 Sustainability

 When futureproofing buildings, sustainability plays an important role.
-Go for non-depletable, recyclable materials to support a circular economy.
+Go for abundant, recyclable materials to support a circular economy.

 06